IsraaMShtayeh/Learning-Sprint-/Day8.md

-# Day 8: Closures and Async JS
+# Day 8: Closures

-This README file summarizes the JavaScript lesson on Closures and Async JS .
+This README file summarizes the JavaScript lesson on Closures .

 ## Lesson Summary

-In this lesson, we explored Closures and Async in JavaScript.
+In this lesson, we explored Closures  in JavaScript.
 Here are the key points covered:

 - When the function finishes executing, it's local memory is deleted (except the return value).
 - function can be returned form another fuction.